particle-iot/docs/src/content/getting-started/new.md

 The header format must be exactly that because the search feature uses that to delimit entries, and determine the date of entries
 --}}

+### Photon 2 datasheet CHG pin 2024-03-11

+The Photon 2 datasheet and Photon 2 from Argon migration guide now has the same warning about the CHG pin as the Device OS firmware API reference.
+The pin cannot be reliably used.

 ### Logic open beta 2024-03-11

 Logic is now in open beta.